Pilou97/rock-n-rollup/doc/src/plugins/hasher.md

 ## How to use the Hasher plugin

 Let's say you have a `transition`.
-If you want to use the hasher you just add to add the Hasher trait to the Runtime constraint:
+If you want to use the hasher, you just add to add the Hasher trait to the Runtime constraint:

 ```rust
 # extern crate rock_n_rollup;